NiceNode/bench-buddy/README.md

 # speedometer
-Runtime environment performance testing for containers - outputs cpu, memory, disk (ssd) read and write speeds, internet speeds, and more.
+Runtime environment performance testing for containers - outputs cpu, memory, storage (ssd) read and write speeds, internet speeds, and more.
 This is valuable to test a container environment's resources and setup.
 ## Getting started
 ### Pre-requisite
 Install a container runtime like [Podman](https://podman.io/) or [Docker](https://www.docker.com/)